-1. self-awareness: understanding ones own emotions and their affect on others.
+1. Self-awareness: understanding one’s own emotions and their effect on others.

-3. motivation: passion to work with energy and persistence for reasons beyond money or status.
+3. Motivation: a passion to work with energy and persistence for reasons beyond money or status.

-4. empathy: ability to understand the emotional needs of others and treat them accordingly.
+4. Empathy: the ability to understand the emotional needs of others and treat them accordingly.

-5. social skill: proficiency in managing relationships, developing networks, building rapport and finding common ground.
+5. Social skills: proficiency in managing relationships, developing networks, building rapport and finding common ground.

 Because these components are interconnected, the good news is that honing your ability in any one area improves upon them all.
 October is Emotional Intelligence Awareness Month, so what better time to get started?